What parking permits are available?

-If you’ve applied online for a parking permit that includes your car registration identification (Residential, Combined or Foreshore), you will be covered for the first 60 days after we receive the application without needing to display the permit.
-Existing permits will remain valid for permit holders who have applied to renew their permits on time.
+If you’ve applied online for a resident, combined resident and foreshore or foreshore permit, you will be covered for the first 60 days after we receive the application without needing to display the permit.

 The permit must be clearly displayed on the lower passenger side of the front windscreen with all permit details clearly visible.